Trustee Electoral Areas within the Greater Victoria School District

 - March 19, 2025 – The Township of Esquimalt requests the Minister of Education and Child Care to “direct School District 61 to create an inclusive and collaborative task force to consider a Trustee Electoral Area election model for the Minister’s ultimate consideration of approval for implementation in time for the 2026 Local Government/Board of Education elections”

-- August 5, 2025 – The Task Force announces upcoming public engagement session on September 9, 2025 to gain feedback on proposed changes
+- August 5, 2025 – Media Advisory issued by Task Force announces upcoming public engagement session on September 9, 2025 to gain feedback on proposed changes

 - August 5, 2025 – Online feedback form opens for those unable to make the public engagement session